comicrelief/engineering-handbook/Incidents/post-mortem-template.md

 ### Internal Email

 This is a follow-up for employees.
 It should be sent out right after the post-mortem meeting is over.
-It only needs a short paragraph summarizing the incident and a link to this page.
+It only needs a short paragraph summarising the incident and a link to this page.

-Briefly summarize what happened and where the post-mortem page (this page) can be found.
+Briefly summarise what happened and where the post-mortem page (this page) can be found.

 ### External Message